 - Lifetime Coverage: One of the key benefits of Life Insurance Policies under the traditional model is that they provide coverage for your entire life, as long as you continue to pay the premiums.
 This guarantees that your beneficiaries will receive a death benefit regardless of when you pass away.

-- Level Premiums: With whole Life Insurance, your premiums remain fixed for the entire duration of the policy.
+- Level Premiums: With Whole Life Insurance, your premiums remain fixed for the entire duration of the policy.
 This means that, unlike Term Life Insurance, your premiums won’t increase as you age.

 Cons of Traditional Life Insurance: